Camp Cawa-Cawa siege: Events

 Rizal Alih, a patrolman, and several other men had been detained pending an investigation into their alleged involvement in the murder of Zamboanga City Mayor Cesar Climaco on 14 November 1984.
 Gen. Eduardo Batalla, the regional commander of the PC-INP who had his office at the camp, had made a decision to have the detained men transferred to Manila; however, Alih refused to cooperate.
 Batalla had summoned the men to his office for a conference, but the talks degenerated into a heated exchange with both parties shouting at each other.
-Alih and his companions were able to over-power their guards and took Batalla, his aide Col. Romeo Abendan and several others hostage.
+Eight Muslim policemen led by Patrolman Rizal Alih took Batalla, Abendan along with numerous others as Hostage.
+Rizal Alih and his men were said to be Muslim separatist mutineers.

 After a 3-day siege, Chief of Staff of the Armed Forces of the Philippines Renato de Villa ordered that the camp be assaulted.
 Philippine security forces decided to attack the camp using helicopters.
 Rockets deployed from the aircraft set fire to the building where Gen. Batalla was being held and it burned to the ground.
-Batalla, Abendan and 18 other PC/INP personnel were later found burned to death.
+Batalla, Abendan and 18 other PC/INP personnel were said to be executed by the "Moro band" and found scorched.
 Alih managed to escape the ruined camp, making his way to Basilan and eventually Sabah, Malaysia.